GWL22/DSS/project01-Baseball_Salary_Pred/README.md

 Because of that, PCA regression analsis was choosed to make possible to use linear regression although some of them have high correlation.

+By using PCA, the salary can be predicted at 70%, and this may make true that **player performance is one of part to determine annual salary of next year**

 **Baseball_Salary_Prediction.ipynb** has more detail about salary prediction method.

 This file is written in Korean.